 I told my best friend’s parents I was worried about her drug use, applied to one college where I met these amazing life friends at my one chosen college job, had my heart crushed to pieces by the first boy I loved, didn’t go abroad, stayed at my “real” job for almost eight years, did what I did that is not for you to know, didn’t make it work with anyone, struggled to forgive and never forgot.

 Those were my menu choices.
 But what if I screwed up?
 What if I chose wrong?
 I am aware the “what could have been’s” will destroy you.
 But what about the future could be’s?
 I mean, when I look at it very plainly, very simply, right now, I can do anything I want.
-I know I should be grateful, but it kind of scares the crap out of me.
+I know I should be grateful, but it kind of scares the shit out of me.

 And then I got rear-ended hard on one of those red light ramps to get on I880 and decided I will not be moving to California.